Seppli11/ZHAW-Summary/summaries/23HS/CSC 481 - Game Engine Foundation/2_Games.md

 A game usually does not support this properties (, however, there are exceptions).

 There are properties that both the engine and games should have, like efficiency.

+## Optimisations

+A game engine can optimises for different things:

+* Hardware
+  A game might be optimised for a console or a PC.
+Since a console has a very specific set of hardware, optimising for this is easier.

+* Style of Games

+* Graphics
+  2D or 3D

+* Multiplayer

+  P2P or server/client

+However, one thing to consider, with every optimisation the game engine strays further from generalisbility.

+## Deadlines

+A game has internal deadlines (e.g. framerate targets, asset loading, ...).
+Games can, and often do run without meeting these constraint.
+Thus, this is a soft constraint.